iamsayan/ultimate-facebook-comments/readme.txt

 * View the <a href="https://plugins.svn.wordpress.org/ultimate-facebook-comments/trunk/changelog.txt" target="_blank">Changelog</a> file.

 == Upgrade Notice ==

+= 1.1.8 =
+In this release, we make this plugin compatible with other facebook related plugins.

 = 1.1.7 =
 In this release, most of the bugs have been fixed.